blue101010/writeups/AsisCTF2023/UNSOLVED/white_and_blank/analysis/white_and_blank.md

 # of Bytes:326024
 ```

+Interesting link even if not directly related to this challenge: https://ihack4falafel.github.io/Patch-Diffing-with-Ghidra/

 After checking Whith Ghydra differences on headers, it is Interesting to find that there is a signicative difference on the **compression** parameter !

 ![Alt text](image-24.png)